| CloserLook > John > John 18:1-40 |

 Many

-years ago, King David had crossed this very same brook, while fleeing the wrath of his son.
+years ago, King David had crossed this very same brook while fleeing the wrath

 But